shermannws/CollabCalendar/README.md

+# CollabCalendar

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />
+This is done as part of an Orbital Project by Sherman Ng and Eugene Lim over Summer 2021.

 ## Available Scripts